-Most commonly a tree form floor plant, Mahogany can easily stand alone as a center piece, enhance an area as an accent, or become part of a plant grouping.
+As it is most commonly a floor plant, Mahogany can easily stand alone as a centerpiece, enhance an area as an accent, or become part of a plant grouping.

-Best results for overall health will be had by placing Mahogany in a space where light is able to reach all areas of the plants foliage.
+Best for the plant's overall health will be placing a Mahogany in a space where light is able to reach all areas of the plant's foliage.

-The Mahogany has many options for placement especially in moderate lower light conditions, and conditions that have only artificial lighting available.
-Their dark green leaf pigments make the plant shade hardy which translates well indoors.
-Even in odd dark spaces the Mahogany can do very well if provided with a central grow light, or some sort of artificial light.
+The Mahogany has many options for placement, especially in moderate lower light conditions and conditions that have only artificial lighting available.
+Their dark green leaf pigments make them hardy, which translates well indoors.
+Even in odd, dark spaces, the Mahogany can do very well if provided with a central grow light or some sort of artificial light.

-Moderate diffused light, & artificial light yield the best results for a Natal Mahogany.
-This tree form floor plant will do the best if light is able to reach all sides, however Mahogany can do fine placed next to a wall or in a corner as long as it is rotated regularly.
+Moderate, diffused natural and artificial light will yield the best results for a Natal Mahogany.
+This floor plant (or tree) will do best if light is able to reach all sides.
+However, a Mahogany can do fine placed next to a wall or in a corner, as long as it is rotated regularly.
 This plant will defoliate from light variation however very slowly.

 High light is not recommended due to Mahogany's insatiable water lust.
-High light will only serve to increase water usage and chance of over dying.
+A lot of light will only serve to increase water usage and the chance of over-drying.

-- Check this plants moisture at least once a week.
+- Check this plant's moisture at least once a week.
 Once a week should be sufficient however if your plant is new it is a good idea to check it a couple times a week while the plant is acclimating to it's new environment.
-Using a large moisture probe of some kind is the best method with which to check this plants moisture, most Mahogany are large trees with a pot diameter of 10" plus, being able to evaluate the moisture all the way through the pot is beneficial.
+Using a large moisture probe of some kind is the best method.
+Most are large trees with a pot diameter of 10" plus, so being able to evaluate the moisture deep in the pot is beneficial.

 Other Items of Note

-Mahogany is not prone to interior pests, however it can still get them, the pests to watch for are Mealy bug & Scale.
-The best treatment is to clean away the bugs away, clean your your plant leaves regularly with insecticidal soap, and in relentless cases treat your plant with systemic pesticide as directed.
+Mahogany is not prone to interior pests, however, it can still get them.
+The pests to watch for are mealy bug & scale.
+The best treatment is to clean away the bugs, clean your plant leaves regularly with insecticidal soap and, in relentless cases, treat your plant with systemic pesticide as directed.

 Trimming Mahogany is a great way to keep your mahogany plant symmetrical and full.
 Mahogany have a tendency to grow up and get leggy, topping off the plants stem from time to time will keep it in balance.